-Encourage the person to seek medical help if their decreased appetite occurs along with other signs of depression, drug or alcohol abuse, or an eating disorder.
+Seek medical help if decreased appetite occurs along with other signs of depression, drug or alcohol use, or an eating disorder.

-For loss of appetite caused by taking medications, ask your health care provider about changing the dosage or drug.
-Never stop taking medications without first talking to your health care provider.
+For loss of appetite caused by medicines, ask your provider about changing the dosage or medicine.
+Do not stop taking any medicine without first talking to your provider.

 What to Expect at Your Office Visit

-The health care provider will perform a physical exam and will check the person's height and weight.
+The provider will perform a physical exam and will check your height and weight.

-The health care provider will ask questions about the person's diet and medical history.
+You'll be asked about diet and medical history.
 Questions may include:

 - Is the decreased appetite severe or mild?

-- Has the person lost any weight?
+- Have you lost any weight?
 How much?

 - Is the decreased appetite a new symptom?

-- If so, did it start after an upsetting event, such as a death of a family member or friend?
+- If so, did it start after an upsetting event, such as the death of a family member or friend?